kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 * parametric classes and
 * lambdas and closures

-If you are already familiar with object-oriented programming, you can go ahead and move on to the next chapter.
+If you are already familiar with object-oriented programming in Java and Python, you can go ahead and move on to the next chapter.
 If you would like to review a few concepts, jump into the one you would like to remember.